Fritzzin/Fritzzin/README.md

   - Working with RESTful APIs

   ### :open_book: University
-  - Java over the course of the major
+  - Java over the course of the major.
+(Command Line, Desktop, Mobile, Web, ...)
-    - Mobile
-    - Desktop
-    - Web Development
-    - Hibernate
   - Object Oriented Programming
-  - Algorithms, Big O notations, Recursion and all that...
+  - Algorithms, Big O notations, Data Structures, etc...
-  - Python using Pandas library for data analysis
+  - Python and using Pandas library for data analysis
   - Some Arduino and IOT programming
   - Both SQL (PostgreSQL, SQLite) and NoSQL (MongoDB) Databases
   - Played around with tools such as: